atlasmoth/Fair-Weather/README.md

 - Create, edit and delete notes scoped to the context of each city.
 - Testing with React testing library.
 - Persist favorites and largest cities to local storage and refresh cache upon app reload.
+- Largest cities are loaded from dummy data at first but are subsequently refreshed with live data and persisted to localStorage.
+- geoencoding with openweathermap API

 NB => My API subscription is rate limited.

 ![image image1.png](./image1.png)
 ![image image2.png](./image2.png)